About the B.A. in English Degree

 Rigor — You will be challenged to read, think, and communicate at higher levels, and learn the satisfaction of developing your mind and talents.

 Truth — You will learn to take every thought captive as you read great literature and respond from a Christian worldview.

-What Can You Do With an ELML Degree?
+What Can You Do With a Degree in English?

 We’re proud of our successful graduates!
 100% of recent graduates from the Department of English, Literature, and Modern Languages were employed or in graduate school within six months of graduation.
 Check out Cedarville’s other placement rates.

 You will have opportunities on campus and beyond that will complement your coursework.

 Alpha Kappa Delta — AKD is the Cedarville University chapter of Sigma Tau Delta, the English Honor Society.

 The Miracle — The Miracle is Cedarville University's yearbook, which students produce annually.
 You will have opportunity to gain real experience with writing, editing, and design.